habin-isa/mettrrgotchi/README.md

 If everything is set correctly running `php -v` should return `7.2+` and `composer -v` should return `1.6+`.

-If you're getting php 5.5 + then you might need to fix your Brew.
+If you're not getting php 7.2 + then you might need to fix your Brew.
 Best way to do this is to run `brew doctor` and following the instructions there, especially the one with `export PATH` if such issue is identified.

 ###### 2. Set up:
 1. Pull the repo